-The Boulevard is a series of interactive installations consisting of a green-screen, upon which locally-sourced food is served within the context of a public exhibition space.
+Interactive installations consisting of a green screen upon which locally-sourced food is served within the context of a public exhibition space

 Tate Britain, London, 2018